8 April 2026

 My manual file edits keep reverting

-That’s expected if you edit while the server is running — config files are read on startup and may be written back when in-game actions occur.
+That's expected if you edit while the server is running — config files are read on startup and may be written back when in-game actions occur.
+Always stop the server before editing.